nju-websoft/JAPE/README.md

 ## Running and parameters

->Due to the instability of embedding methods, it is acceptable that the results fluctuate a bit (±1%) when runing codes repeatedly.
+>Due to the instability of embedding methods, it is acceptable that the results fluctuate a bit (±1%) when runing code repeatedly.

 >If you have any difficulty or question in running code and reproducing expriment results, please email me at zqsun.nju#gmail.com .

 ## Cite
 If you use the JAPE model or code, please cite this paper:
 _Zequn Sun, Wei Hu, Chengkai Li.
 Cross-Lingual Entity Alignment via Joint Attribute-Preserving Embedding.
 (ISWC 2017)._